IPv6

 ipv6 address

 The ipv6 address command assigns a global IPv6 address to the IPv6 interface, and defines the prefix length.
-This command is supported on routable interfaces.
+Routable interfaces support this command.
 Multiple global IPv6 addresses can be assigned to an interface.
 The IPv6 address or prefix can be supplied manually, or configured using Stateless Address Auto Configuration.

 Command Mode